COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 You might not want to use the Isle of Man (M) registration

-It is perfectly fine to use the M-registration or an Isle of Man owner entity (including the UBO) with regards to the EU regulation and when flying within the EU, if the total setup meets the requirements for the Temporary Admission procedure.
+It is perfectly fine to use the M-registration or an Isle of Man owner entity (including the UBO) regarding the EU regulation and when flying within the EU if the total setup meets the requirements for the Temporary Admission procedure.
 However, the same setup may create vast problems if flying to the UK.
 As we anticipate most aircraft will eventually fly to the UK or that every owner wants to at least have the possibility, we suggest not using an Isle of Man owner entity or the M-registration.

-An Isle of Man connection means that the aircraft cannot use the TA procedure when flying to the UK, leaving a full UK importation as the only option available.
-The HMRC (British customs) have in many ways limited the access to aircraft importations unless the imposed VAT (20% of the aircraft’s value) is fully paid without the possibility to reclaim.
+An Isle of Man connection means that the aircraft cannot use the TA procedure when flying to the UK, leaving a full UK importation as the only option.
+In many ways, the HMRC (British customs) has limited the access to aircraft importations unless the imposed VAT (20% of the aircraft’s value) is fully paid without the possibility of reclaiming.
 The risk is that the aircraft will be impounded by the HMRC.

 How can we help?